ifuensan/qr-bitcoin-addr/README.md

-# 🧾 QR Code Generator for Bitcoin Addresses
+# 🧾 QR Code Generator for Bitcoin addresses

 This small Python script allows you to generate a QR code from a Bitcoin address.
 It works on macOS and Ubuntu.